 Preview: This post explains how lighting a chicken coop can be done safely if the backyard chicken keeper chooses to provide supplemental light during the winter.

-Lighting your chicken coop is a matter of personal preference.
-Some chicken keepers prefer to give their chickens a rest over the winter.
-Others don’t want to resort to store-bought eggs, so lighting the coop may be something you want to think about.
-This post shares the pros and cons of lighting a chicken coop during the winter so you can make the best decision for your flock.
+Others don’t want to resort to store-bought eggs, so providing extra hours of daylight in the form of artificial lighting may be something you want to think about.
+This post shares the pros and cons of lighting a chicken coop during the winter so you can make the best decision for your laying hens.

 Why Would You Want to Light A Chicken Coop?